Camden Sound: Camden Sound

 The Camden Sound Marine Park was the first of four new marine parks announced under the Kimberley Science and Conservation Strategy, and covers an area of 7062 km2.
 In October 2009, Donna Faragher, Western Australia's Environment Minister, announced that Camden Sound would become the Kimberley's first Marine Park, largely in recognition of the area's status as nursery and breeding area to the world's largest population of humpback whales.
 The park is the second largest in Western Australia after Shark Bay, and links to the Prince Regent National Park.
 The area includes Montgomery Reef, Champagny Island and St George Basin.

-The Lalang-garram / Camden Sound Marine Park is jointly managed by the Government of Western Australia's Department of Biodiversity, Conservation and Attractions (formerly the Department of Parks and Wildlife (DPaW)) via its agency, the Parks and Wildlife Service and the traditional owners, the Dambimangari group.
+The Lalang-garram / Camden Sound Marine Park is jointly managed by the Government of Western Australia's Department of Biodiversity, Conservation and Attractions (formerly the Department of Parks and Wildlife (DPaW)) via its agency, the Department of Parks & Wildlife and the traditional owners, the Dambimangari group.
 It is the first jointly managed marine park in Australia, and has benefited from the involvement of the traditional owners of the land and waters.
 The Dambimangari people chose the name "Lalang-garram", being a Worrorra word meaning “the saltwater as a spiritual place as well as a place of natural abundance”, relating to the ocean in a general sense.
 The conservation objectives of the government and the traditional owners are aligned, with the latter wanting to ensure that their saltwater country stays in good health, and that no plants or animals become extinct in the area.
 Many species and ecosystems have cultural significance to the local peoples, including the humpback whale.

 The park is divided into different zones, with differing levels of protection, which are subject to change as management plans evolve.
 The initial plan included several different zones, including a whale sanctuary zone of approximately 1067 km2, two sanctuary zones comprising about 20% of the marine park area around Champagny Islands and Montgomery Reef, a pearling industry zone, and general use zones.
 Another 48% of the park was closed to trawling and 23% of the park closed to commercial fishing.
 The 2013–2023 management plan maintained the zones specified by the Conservation and Land Management Act 1984 (the "CALM Act"): sanctuary, recreation, special purpose or general use zones.

 The marine park recognises two broad themes: